Support Visual Snow Syndrome Research

 You can also reach out to VSS researchers if you would like to share information about your case that may be helpful to them.
 Many VSS researchers and medical professionals can be found in our global Physicians & Specialists Directory.

-With VSI-funded/supported studies, participation opportunities will be announced through VSI, as well as any affiliated institutions or universities.
-Otherwise, researchers will share them via their own website and/or social media.
+For VSI-funded or supported studies, participation opportunities will be announced through VSI and any affiliated institutions or universities.
+For other studies, researchers will typically share opportunities via their own websites and/or social media channels.

 Share Your Story, Spread the Word